DravenusRex/stalker-gamma-linux-guide/README.md

 At this point, you should be able to run the game through MO2, if AnomalyLauncher doesn't work try running DX# from the drop down instead.
 Some issues you may or may not encounter:

-1. The game window might not properly size to your screen (especially if you alt tab), or may appear as a small black window, if this is the case:
+**1. The game window might not properly size to your screen (especially if you alt tab), or may appear as a small black window, if this is the case:**
-&nbsp;&nbsp;&nbsp;&nbsp;- Edit the user.ltx file found in \<Anomaly path\>/appdata/
+  * Edit the user.ltx file found in \<Anomaly path\>/appdata/
-&nbsp;&nbsp;&nbsp;&nbsp;- Change rs__screenmode (fullscreen|borderless|windowed), different options work for different set-ups.
+  * Change rs__screenmode (fullscreen|borderless|windowed), different options work for different set-ups.
-&nbsp;&nbsp;&nbsp;&nbsp;- Double check that vid_mode is set correctly according to your display, e.g. vid_mode 1920x1080
+  * Double check that vid_mode is set correctly according to your display, e.g. vid_mode 1920x1080

-2. The FPS limiter present in the graphics settings may lead to choppiness and sharp screen tearing.
+**2. The FPS limiter present in the graphics settings may lead to choppiness and sharp screen tearing.**
-&nbsp;&nbsp;&nbsp;&nbsp;- Consider using VSync without the FPS limiter instead.
+  * Consider using VSync without the FPS limiter instead.
-&nbsp;&nbsp;&nbsp;&nbsp;- Mangohud can also be a good choice for an FPS limiter, for example: Setting `MANGOHUD_CONFIG=no_display,fps_limit=60 mangohud` as the game executable's (not the launcher's) launch options would limit it to 60 fps.<br>
+  * Mangohud can also be a good choice for an FPS limiter, for example: Setting `MANGOHUD_CONFIG=no_display,fps_limit=60 mangohud` as the game executable's (not the launcher's) launch options in MO2 would limit it to 60 FPS.<br>

-3. Stuttering when you move and look around, this is because you're using ReShade but aren't running the game with Wine 8.0+ or an equivalent fork, you can fix this by:
+**3. Stuttering when you move and look around, this is because you're using ReShade but aren't running the game with Wine 8.0+ or an equivalent fork, you can fix this by:**

+* Upgrading your Lutris, Steam, or system Wine version and using the new version instead.

+	***If that doesn't work:***

 * Removing Reshade: ```gamma-launcher remove-reshade --anomaly <Anomaly path>```
 * Then purging the shader cache ```gamma-launcher purge-shader-cache --anomaly <Anomaly path>```
 * Then removing these mods: